Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

 * In SBC mode, sending this command makes a persistent change.
 It does not need to be added to dsf-config.g.
 It should NOT be included in config.g.
+* In SBC mode, `M586 I` is not supported.
+Configure ufw or another firewall to restrict protocol access per adapter if required.
 * M586 with no S parameter reports the current support for the available protocols.
 * RepRapFirmware 1.18 and later enable only HTTP (or HTTPS if supported) protocol by default.
 If you wish to enable FTP and/or Telnet, enable them using this command once or twice in config.g.